When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 On the initial visual inspection, apart from the legs and back needing regluing and the need to replace the missing stretcher on one chair, there wasn’t much wrong with them other than the leather and wood needing a good clean and polish.

 However, as one chair was already stripped down it seemed logical to strip the other three down to the bare wood and reupholster all four.
 Fortunately, our friend had kept the leather seat from the one chair he’d stripped, so I’d be able to reuse the original leather.

-Although not obvious on the initial visual inspection, I was later grateful in being forced to strip the other three chairs down, because in doing so I discovered one dislodged spring and one broken spring; both of which had to be rectified before reupholstering.
+Although not obvious on the initial visual inspection, I was later grateful for being forced to strip the other three chairs down, because in doing so I discovered one dislodged spring and one broken spring; both of which had to be rectified before reupholstering.

 In renovating the chairs I had a choice between sanding them down to the bare wood and re-staining, to make them look as good as new, or just giving the wood a good clean and polish to retain some of the patina.
 I opted for the latter because we like the look of old furniture, and a bit of patina helps to show its age.

-Step-by-step Guide to Renovation
+Step-by-Step Guide to Renovation

 Below is an overview of each step of the renovation I made, along with the issues I uncovered and how I resolve them, including my repair to a broken spring and replacing the missing stretcher.